 Croatia is farther away than many common travel destinations, but this could benefit you.
 The possibility of fewer visitors could give you more opportunities to explore this Balkan gem—including cities such as Dubrovnik and Split—at your leisure.

 3. The Great Smoky Mountains in Tennessee

 If going on a mountain getaway, breathing in fresh air, and enjoying awesome views sounds like a fun and relaxing time for you, consider the Great Smoky Mountains in Tennessee and North Carolina.
 This National Park is massive, so there’s plenty of room to spread out and find many outdoor activities to do.
 This type of trip may also save you money on flights if you live in this region of the US.

 Fancy a visit to the land of ice and fire?
-In Iceland, you can explore waterfalls and black sand beaches to your heart’s content with minimal testing requirements if you’re fully vaccinated.
+In Iceland, you can explore waterfalls and black-sand beaches to your heart’s content.
 Keep in mind that the winter months are very cold here, which could mean fewer travelers, but you’ll want to plan accordingly and bundle up if you don’t mind it.
-This could also be a great opportunity to see the Northern Lights, depending on the time of year!
+This could also be a great opportunity to see the Northern Lights depending on the time of year!

 5. Kauai, Hawai‘i

 Picture-perfect beaches, beautiful weather, and a unique blend of cultures are often the right ingredients to create unforgettable memories.
 If you want to avoid the bustling activity of the more popular islands of Honolulu and Oahu, consider visiting Kauai—it’s known as the “Garden Island” because of its lush valleys and forests.